-Among the more than 300 pieces of art, many American artists are represented.
-New York City artist and conservator Robert Miles Parker, Betty Guy of San Francisco, Ed and Marie Wordell of San Diego, and Virginia Daley of Washington, DC, all have several works in the collection.
+Among the more 350 pieces of art, many American artists are represented.
+New York City artist and conservator Robert Miles Parker, Betty Guy of San Francisco, Grand Wood a Cedar Rapids, Iowa native, and Ed and Marie Wordell of San Diego all have several works in the collection.
 A signed lithograph by Man Ray, a personal friend of Pat Clark’s while the famous surrealist painter/photographer lived in Paris, is of special interest.
+Virginia Daley of Washington, DC a personal friend of Pat’s has several works in the collection along with the original “Rock Cliffs of Iowa Falls” an oil and acrylic on linen was translated into a mural in 2017 that is located along Oak Street a block from the Iowa River.

-The staff of the Ellsworth College Development and Alumni Affairs office on campus keeps a complete list of all the art in the collection.
-Descriptions and anecdotes about when, where and why each piece was purchased are in the process of being transcribed from tapes made by Pat Clark and will be used to develop a catalog and other public information about the collection.
-She has also commissioned a documentary to be made by Ian Hardy working with a crew of French cinematographers, so that visitors to the Carnegie-Ellsworth building will also be able to see where the collection hung in Paris for many years before its long journey to Iowa Falls.
+Pat also commissioned a documentary made by Ian Hardy crew of French cinematographers, so that visitors to the Carnegie-Ellsworth building will also be able to see where the collection hung in Paris for many years before its long journey to Iowa Falls.
 The 20-minute film will also provide background information on many of the artists and works of art.